 3310 History of Mathematics

 4 credits

 A study of the development of mathematics from primitive counting systems to modern mathematics, with particular emphasis on the 17th century.

 Prerequisites: Mathematics 1117 and 2224.
 Offered in 2005-2006 and alternate years.

-Mathematics

 3312 Real Analysis

 4 credits

 A study of the convergence of sequences and series of functions; polynomial approximation; interchange of limit processes; the Lebesgue integral.

-Prevenuisite: Mathematics 3305.

 Prerequisite: Mathematics 3305.
 Offered as needed.

+3314 Theory of Computation

+4 credits

+This course studies the abstract models of machines and languages recognized by them, and introduces the concept of computability.
+This course not only serves as the theoretical foundation of computer science, but also has wide application to programming languages, linguistics, natural language processing, compiler design, and software design.
+Topics include finite automata and regular languages, pushdown automata and context-free grammars, grammar transformations and normal forms, Turing machines and computable functions, and unsolvable problems including the halting problem.

+Prerequisites: Computer Science/Mathematics 2207, or Mathematics 2224.

+Recommended: Computer Science 2217.
+Cross-listed with Computer Science 3314.

 3316 Complex Analysis

 4 credits

 An introductory course in the theory of functions of a complex variable; properties of analytic functions, classical integral theorems, Taylor and Laurent expansions, and applications.

 Prerequisite: Mathematics 2219 and 3305 are recommended.

 3322 Fundamental Concepts of Geometry

 4 credits

 The foundations and evolution of geometry; selected topics from Euclidean and non-Euclidean geometries, projective geometry, affine geometry; studies in the nature of proof and famous geometric problems.

-Propagation of Mathematics 1117 and 2224.

 Prerequisites: Mathematics 1117 and 2224.
 Offered in 2005-2006 and alternate years.

 3323 Probability

 4 credits

 A study of sample spaces, counting techniques, discrete and continuous random variables and related moments; binomial, Poisson, normal and other probability distributions; Chebychev inequality, central limit theorem.

 Prerequisite: Mathematics 1118, Mathematics 2219 is recommended.

 3324 Mathematical Statistics

 4 credits

 A systematic treatment of statistics from a theoretical point of view; sampling distributions, decision theory, estimation, hypothesis testing, modeling, and applications.

-Prerequisite: Mathematics 3323.
-Offered as needed.
+Prerequisite: Mathematics 3323.Offered as needed.

 3328 Operations Research

 4 credits

 A survey of topics from Operations Research: linear programming, computer applications using the Simplex Algorithm, dynamic programming, inventory control, queuing problems, network analysis, and game theory.
 Prerequisites: Computer Science 1106, Mathematics 3323, Mathematics 3324 or 3335 is strongly recommended.

 Offered as needed.